aabmar/bony/README.md

 Both views will update when data is changed in a model or a collection.
 All things to be changed on screen is to be done on model/collection level.

 Implement your own view
 -----------------------

+You can base your own high level views on the Component class, the ListView or ItemView.

+If you would like to get already implemented views, check out Bony-Soup or Bony-Strap.

+Remember\\

 __Never call .render() on a view.
 Call .dirty()__ to mark the component for rendering.
 The render function will be called during the next animation frame.